 Main Content Start

-Take a five week General Psychology (PSYC 2003) online class during the summer term and for two weeks, study abroad in Germany!
+Take a five week General Psychology (PSYC 2003) online class during the summer term and for 10 days, study abroad in Germany!

 During your time in Germany, visit cities where many famous psychologists studied, worked, and lived.
 Experience the people and topics you learn about in the classroom.

 The program is open to students and members of the community and may be taken for

 college credit or audit.
 Students may be eligible for financial aid for the summer

 In collaboration with the Study Abroad Association (SAA), students will have an on-site representative from both SAA and NWACC.
 We will also take excursions to Berlin, Leipzig, Dresden, Wurzburg, Nuremberg, and Munich.
 There will be topics at these various cities related to course material covered during the class.